3 Tips for Effective Inventory Management

 Analyze your sales data and inventory levels.
 Focus on activities that result in the biggest effect.
 Getting your inventory levels in line for big runners should be the priority.
 Dealing with slow-moving stock should also start with articles that tie up most of the cash.

 Need a software that helps you manage your inventory levels of purchased materials and manufactured goods?
-Have a look at Katana MRP.
+Have a look at Katana.